mukund0715-collab/Learning_ML/README.md

 ## Project 1: MAGIC Gamma Telescope Data Classification

 ### Overview
 This project focuses on the classification of high-energy gamma particles using the MAGIC Gamma Telescope dataset.
 The goal is to accurately distinguish between gamma rays (signal) and hadronic showers (background noise).
-This section details my approach to data exploration, robust preprocessing, and the evaluation of multiple classification models built from the ground up.
+This section details my approach to data exploration, robust preprocessing, and the evaluation of multiple classification models, ranging from traditional machine learning to deep learning.

 ### The Dataset
 * **Source:** MAGIC Gamma Telescope dataset (`magic04.data`).